CFD simulation: An alternative to wind tunnel testing

 CFD simulation of a metro moving through a station

-CFD: a very wide range of applications
+CFD: a vast range of applications

 Toolbox that allows: